 3. Be Open-Minded

 Be opened-minded, and if you're not sure after one or two classes, consider waiting a few more to see if it will work.
-It sometimes takes a bit of time before the teacher finds the student's style of learning, and vice versa.
+It can take some time before the teacher finds the student's style of learning, and vice versa.
 Don't quit and look elsewhere before you are sure it's not happening.
 You might be missing out on a great teacher!
+Some of my students who today I would consider my best pupils had rocky starts where we had to go through a number of awkward classes until we found our footing to move forward.

 I saved this one for last because although it is important to find someone who fits your budget, don't make this your only consideration.
-If you're really serious about yours or your child's education then consider paying the extra dollars for a quality education.
+If you're really serious about proper education then consider paying the extra dollars for a quality instructor.
 If you really can't afford to pay extra then consider taking lessons every second week.
 Quality over quantity.

-When looking into the classes also make sure to ask when the classes need to be paid (in advance, weekly, monthly, per sessions etc....).
-How ask about their cancellation/refund policy.
+When looking into the classes also make sure to ask when the classes need to be paid (in advance, weekly, monthly, per sessions etc....), and ask about their cancellation/refund policy.